Thursday, April 30, 2026

 Is it the artist’s fault?

 If someone genuinely loves R&B and wants to create that music — even knowing they don’t look like the majority of artists in the genre and may face backlash — should they pivot away from what feels authentic to them?
 Or should artistry remain free from those boundaries?
+Take Reneé Rapp as an example.
+Many of her fans have pushed for her to release more R&B-inspired music, yet she’s been vocal about hesitating to lean too heavily into the genre because of the cultural conversation surrounding it and the impact it could have.

 What makes this debate complicated is that the issue has never been a lack of great music from Black artists.
 If anything, the opposite is true.
 The problem lies more in visibility, industry support, and audience behavior.